grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

+Note that this is an example we mentioned earlier.
+There is one difference, however.
+While earlier we assumed that we don't need to hold value and configuration separately inside a `ProductName` instance and concatenated them into a single string when creating an object, this time we assume that we will need this separation between name and configuration later.

-Then, we have to add additional validations to the factory method:
+After modifying the constructor, the next thing is to to add additional validations to the factory method:

 ```csharp
 public static ProductName CombinedOf(string value, string config)